StreetSupport/streetsupport-web/README.md

 This repository is for the Street Support website, found at https://streetsupport.net.
 The website helps people facing homelessness find services in their area, as as well as sign-posting people wanting to help, to where it is needed.
 The site acts as a gateway into Street Support's broader remit of helping connect organisations, people with lived experience, policy-makers, and businesses to co-produce lasting solutions.

-## Submitting Updates
+## Contributing

+I will be adding any updates as issues on Github.
 Please fork and work in the `develop` branch.
 Once the update is completed, submit a pull request into `develop`.
 Travis CI automatically builds on each commit to `develop`, `uat` and `prod`.

 ## Build Status